zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_IV_en-US_Implications_and_Sovereignty.md

 This is not about choosing tea or coffee.
 It's about choosing to exist or not, to grow or not, to participate in the relay or not.

 This freedom must be respected absolutely.
 Without it, the entire framework collapses into determinism with extra steps.

 ---

+### 10.5 The Right to Diverge

+Self-mastery includes the right of the successor to depart from predecessor expectation.

+A civilization may:

+- reject a predicted role;
+- reinterpret inherited symbols;
+- refuse Architect leadership;
+- choose a different viable corridor;
+- or decide not to participate in the relay.

+The Architect may judge such choices dangerous.

+The Architect may not deny that they are choices.

+---